cozy-elixir/proposals/ship-utilities-for-building-platform-sdks.md

 And, leaving all other decisions to the users:

-- how to getting and using configurations
+- how to get and use configurations
 - how to build and send requests
+- what to implement in the SDK (all the APIs or just what they need)
 - how to test
 - ...

 In this way:

 - The maintainers won't spend much time on maintenance anymore, as there is considerably less code to maintain.
-- The users will have complete freedom.
+- The users can implement their own SDKs at a lower cost, as the hardest parts have been implemented by the SDK utilities.
+And, they will have complete freedom.

-Everyone becomes happier.

 ## References